Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on discrete state spaces

 \section{IMH on discrete state spaces}

-Let $\mathcal X = \{1, 2, \cdots, n\}$ be a finite discrete sample space.
-Let $\pi$ and $p$ be the target and proposal probability mass function (PMF), respectively.
-Again, we define the ratio function $w \doteq \frac{\pi}{p}$ the same as Section \ref{sec: IMH general}.
-Without loss of generality, we assume $w$ is non-increasing, i.e.,
+Let $\mathcal X = \{x_1, x_2, \cdots, x_n\}$ be a discrete state space.
+Let $\pi$ and $p$ be the target and proposal probability mass functions (PMFs), respectively.
+Again, we define the ratio function $w \doteq \frac{\pi}{p}$ the same as in Section \ref{sec: IMH general}.
+Without loss of generality, we can relabel the elements in $\mathcal X$ such that $w$ is non-increasing, i.e.,

-In other words, $w^\star = w_1$, the supremum of function $w$ is attained at the first state.
+In other words, the supremum of function $w$ is attained at the first state.
+In particular, if $w^\star$ is attained at multiple states, we label the first state to be an arbitrary one of these which has the smallest $\pi$-probability.

-The IMH algorithm \ref{alg:IMH} has the following transition probability kernel:
+The IMH algorithm has the following transition probability kernel:

 It is tempting to believe that all the results in Section \ref{sec: IMH general} still hold for discrete state space.
 However, our next result shows, though the exact convergence rate is still $(1- \frac 1{w^\star})$, Theorem \ref{thm: exact convergence speed} does not hold.